You have turned-in this assignment. You can review the lesson and see your previous answers.

 They are live cameras which are recording exactly what's happened in a certain place.

-Lots of cities have live stream videos that you can view on the internet and you can tell by watching these videos what time of day it is, what sorts of things people are doing, what the weather may be like, so they're a great source of information for us.
+And you can tell by watching these videos what time of day it is, what sorts of things people are doing, what the weather may be like, so they're a great source of information for us.

-So these webcams show you exactly what's happening at a current time at the same time in a different geographic location.
+So these webcams show you exactly what's happening at a current time, at the same time, in a different geographic location.

-And can you see here, I've got an image from a webcam of New York City.
+And can you see here, I've got an image from a webcam of New York City?

 What sorts of information can you get from this image of New York City?
-What sort of time of day do you think it is, what do you think the weather's like, have a think with the person next to you.

-Hmm, I can see it also looks like it's raining, so that may be why they've got their headlights on 'cause sometimes when it's raining, it's a bit darker, isn't it?
-And I can see that people are walking up and down the streets.
+I can see it also looks like it's raining, so maybe why they've got their headlights on because sometimes when it's rainy, it's a bit darker, isn't it?

 They might be going to work or they might be going shopping.